-For any skill, the only way to improve is through practice.
-Reading is not practice.
-Watching other people do something is not practice.
+For any skill. the only way to improve is through practice.
+Don’t confuse watching or reading about public speaking with practice.
 Reading and watching only help if you apply what you learn while you are practicing.
 Most people do not practice, which is why most people are bad at most things, including public speaking.

 One important part of practice is thinking.
 Think about these questions:

 - Why is your audience there?
 What problem are they trying to solve?

 - What 5 questions do they want you to answer on the topic?